auth0/docs/articles/flows/guides/implicit/call-api-implicit.md

 Auth0 makes it easy for your app to implement the Implicit Flow using:

-* [Auth0.js](/libraries/auth0js): The easiest way to implement the flow, which will do most of the heavy-lifting for you.
+* [Auth0.js](/libraries/auth0js): The easiest way to implement the Implicit Flow, which will do most of the heavy-lifting for you.
 Our [Single-Page App Quickstarts](/quickstart/spa) will walk you through the process.
 * Authentication API: If you prefer to roll your own, keep reading to learn how to call our API directly.

 ## Prerequisites